article / Global politics

 The threshold of "specific intent"

-The Convention on the Prevention and Punishment of the Crime of Genocide defines genocide in Article II as "acts committed with intent to destroy, in whole or in part, a national, ethnical, racial or religious group."
-The core legal challenge lies in proving "specific intent"—that is, whether the accused intended to destroy the group.
+The Convention on the Prevention and Punishment of the Crime of Genocide defines genocide in Article 2 as acts committed with intent to destroy, in whole or in part, a national, ethnic, racial, or religious group.
+The central legal challenge lies in proving specific intent—that is, whether the accused intended to destroy the group.

-The chain of evidence includes statements from senior Myanmar military officials, the systematic deprivation of Rohingya citizenship (the 1982 Citizenship Law effectively rendered the Rohingya stateless), restrictions on childbirth, obstruction of humanitarian aid, and patterns of violence demonstrated during the 2017 operations.
-The United Nations investigation mechanism concluded in 2018 that Myanmar demonstrated "genocidal intent" toward the Rohingya.
+The chain of evidence includes statements from senior Myanmar military officials, the systematic deprivation of Rohingya citizenship rights (the 1982 Citizenship Law effectively rendered the Rohingya stateless), restrictions on childbirth, obstruction of humanitarian aid, and the patterned violence exhibited during the 2017 operations.
+The United Nations investigation mechanism concluded in 2019 that Myanmar demonstrated genocidal intent toward the Rohingya.

 Myanmar's defense logic

-Myanmar's defense strategy was already evident in the preliminary hearings of the year.
+Myanmar's defense strategy was already evident during the preliminary hearings in 2019.
 At that time, it was not a lawyer who represented Myanmar in court, but the then State Counsellor and Nobel Peace Prize laureate, Aung San Suu Kyi.
-The former democratic icon told the court that The Gambia's description was a "misleading and incomplete factual picture," and that the actual situation was an "internal armed conflict."
+The former democracy icon told the court that The Gambia's description presented a misleading and incomplete picture of the facts, and that the actual situation was an internal armed conflict.

 She insisted that the military operations were a legitimate counter-terrorism response to attacks by the Arakan Rohingya Salvation Army, aimed at rooting out insurgents.
 Aung San Suu Kyi warned that the genocide case at the International Court of Justice could reignite the crisis.
 Now, the former defender herself has become a prisoner—arrested by the military after the coup and sentenced on charges widely regarded as politically motivated.

 The current military government spokesperson has not commented on this hearing.
-Analysis suggests that Myanmar may continue to employ the "counter-terrorism" narrative and question the International Court of Justice's authority to determine facts.
+Analysis indicates that Myanmar may continue to employ counter-terrorism narratives and question the International Court of Justice's authority to determine facts.

 Interim Measures and Subsequent Developments